Willy Koppen

-Willy Koppen (Overveen January 7, 1924 - De Bilt October 22, 2002) was a Dutch motorcycle racer who was one of the first women participating at international motor races during the fifties.
+Willy Koppen (7 January 1924 – 22 October 2002) was a Dutch motorcycle racer, one of the first women participating in international motor races during the 1950s.

 Early years

-Koppen grew up in Overveen in a non-motorcycling family, but very close to the Zandvoort Circuit where she also was riding.
-She is holder of the “80 star” of the circuit and drove her brand new Adler motorcycle to 130 km/h.
-In order to afford her hobby, she worked as a nurse or secretary during winter time and then could be fully focused on motorsport in summer time.
-She was her own mechanic and, as an autodidact, she learned how to maintain and adjust an engine.
+Will Elisabeth Koppen was born on 7 January 1924 in Overveen and brought up in a non-motorcycling family.
+They lived very close to the Zandvoort Circuit where she took up riding motor cycles.
+She was a holder of the "80 star" of the circuit and drove her brand new Adler motorcycle at up to 130km/h.
+To afford her hobby, Koppen worked as both a nurse and a secretary during winter time to be fully focused on motorsport in summer time.

+Koppen was her own mechanic and, as an autodidact, she taught herself how to maintain and adjust an engine.
 In 1949 she obtained her motorcycle license and started to gain experience by driving through the Netherlands on a borrowed Saroléa motorcycle.

-In 1950 she bought her first motorcycle, a Zündapp DB 200 from 1938, with which she made her first long distance trip to Naples.
+In 1950 she bought her first motorcycle, a Zündapp DB 200 from 1938, with which she made her first long-distance trip to Naples.
 In 1951 she made an other long trip to southern France and Switzerland in 1951, where she gained experience in mountain driving.

 Racing career

-Koppen took part in the FIM Trophée in Madrid, Spain, in 1952 for the first time.
+In 1952, Koppen took part in the FIM Trophée in Madrid, Spain, for the first time.
 In 1953 she became the first woman to win the Coupe de Dame of the 1600 kilometer non-stop rally of the FIM Trophée de Monaco, a 32-hour rally with time, speed and fuel consumption penalty points regulation.
 She drove an Adler MB 250 Motor.
 The following year, in 1954, she was the only woman to cross the finish line, leaving many men behind in the final results.

 At both rallies she drove as a private solo driver, without a team nor team support.
 In 1953 she drove a factory Adler MB 250 engine, provided by the Adler Company.
 Having a crankcase protection and overhead exhaust pipes, as on the later Adler MB 250 S, made it suitable for the fast windy corners in the Alps.

 In 1954 she drove her own Adler MB 250.
-After the race she broke her foot in a motorcycle accident in Italy, but right after she participated at the ninth Alpine Rally in Schio, Italy.
-In 1955 she was provided with a trial enduro bike from the English motorcycle manufacturer Francis-Barnett, so she could participate in rough terrain competition.
-Unfortunately, the KNMV did not allow her to participate in road races.
-As a woman she only got permission for the junior trails and junior reliability rides.
+After the race she broke her foot in a motorcycle accident in Italy, but still participated at the ninth Alpine Rally in Schio, Italy.

+In 1955 she was provided with a trial enduro bike by the British motorcycle manufacturer Francis-Barnett, so she could participate in rough terrain competition.
+Unfortunately, the Koninklijke Nederlandse Motorrijders Vereniging (Royal Dutch Motorcyclists Association) (KNMV) did not allow her to participate in road races.
+As a woman she was only permitted to ride in the junior trails and junior reliability rides.